Information Center for Issuers

 Document requirements

-• A policy can be stand-alone or integrated with other policies (e.g.: Code of Conduct; Business Principles; Environment, Quality and Health and Safety Policy).
+• A policy can be standalone or integrated with other policies (e.g.: Code of Conduct; Business Principles; Environment, Quality and Health and Safety Policy).

-• A set of specific clear commitments; formulated as commitments
+• A set of specific clear commitments.

 • The commitments must be relevant for the company’s line of business (e.g.: policy committing not to drill in the Arctic is irrelevant for a food company).